VisionsOfficial/contract-consent-agent/README.md

 ```

 ### Consent Agent
-For the consent agent test, mongodb is mocked so no local database is required to run the following command:
+> For the consent agent test, mongodb is mocked so no local database is required to run the following command:
 ```bash
 pnpm test-cca-consent
 ```

 ## Generate Test Reports Independently by Agent

+> for running this command it's necessary to install de dependancy inside the contract-agent directory using
+> ```bash
+> pnpm install
+> ```
+>

 ### Contract Agent
 ```bash